Hieu-BuiMinh/Hieu-BuiMinh/README.md

 # Get to know more about me 🤡
 <img align="right" height="250" src="https://s2.gifyu.com/images/duck.gif"/>

-<p> As a concurrent student of two schools: VietnamAustralia Vocational Education School - FastTrack Programmer training program and the University of Economics Ho Chi Minh City in the Faculty of Business Information Technology.
-With the desire to become a Front-end developer by becoming a full-time fresher to cultivate more professional and practical knowledge.</p></br>
+<p>I am currently pursuing concurrent studies at two esteemed institutions: the Vietnam-Australia Vocational Education School, where I am enrolled in the FastTrack Programmer training program, and the University of Economics Ho Chi Minh City, majoring in Business Information Technology.
+My academic journey is driven by a strong desire to excel as a Front-end developer, building on a foundation of robust theoretical and practical knowledge.</p></br>
-<p>Reading books and keeping pets are my daily hobbies.
-Besides, learning some new coding languages and new technologies is my passion, this is the reason and motivation for me to aspire to become a Website developer, specifically a Front-end developer.</p>
+<p>My daily routine is enriched by my hobbies of reading books and keeping pets, which provide a balanced and fulfilling lifestyle.
+Additionally, my passion for learning new coding languages and exploring emerging technologies fuels my aspiration to become a proficient Website developer, with a particular focus on Front-end development.</p></br>
+<p>With my solid educational background and continuous learning mindset, I am prepared to contribute effectively to any development team, bringing innovative solutions and a keen eye for detail to the world of web development.</p></br>

 # GitHub 📌